Breaking down the basics of inventory management for SMBs

 Checking orders multiple times is designed to protect your inventory knowledge and counts.
 Scanning an order sheet and each product as it’s picked can update counts and match the right product to the right order.
 Rescanning everything when it goes to a packing station verifies that orders are going out accurately and that your inventory counts are correct.

 Checking procedures like this will help your team get into a good rhythm for how they operate and meet broader accuracy goals.
-Once you get that under control, it’ll be easier to adopt more advanced inventory processes, like just-in-time production that has materials or products arrive based on production and order schedules, minimizing the amount of inventory you have to hold at any given moment.
+Once you get that under control, it’ll be easier to adopt more advanced inventory processes, like just-in-time production.

 05. Standardize as many processes as you can